beiller/beiller.github.io/resume.md

 #### Optimization Engineering (Dev Manager)
 ##### Jun 2023 - Dec 2023
 ###### Applied machine learning and optimization techniques to drive cost savings and improve supply chain efficiency
-- Continue managing the team after the aquisition of Shopify Logistics by Flexport
+- Continue managing the team after the acquisition of Shopify Logistics by Flexport
 - Led complex projects between data science and operations to develop and implement inventory management systems using advanced machine learning models.
-- Successfully shipped a major inbounding algorithm update, resulting in a 3 million reduction in fulfillment costs per year and a significant reduction in split shipments.
+- Successfully shipped a major inbounding algorithm update, resulting in a $3 million reduction in fulfillment costs per year and a significant reduction in split shipments.
 - Collaborated with cross-functional teams to ship billing feature org wide resulting in moving beta products to a billable $3 million / year ARR (billing for pack slips)
 - Developed and maintained complex algorithms and models, leveraging expertise in data science and machine learning to drive business value.